kasemdeautsch/PP4/README.md

   - The time in the form accepts a past time and it was not handeled, it is better to the user not to choose the current time, as this issue will be handelled in the future.
+  - Also date in admin is not validated as the admin can choose past date, the solution for now not to choose previous dates as this will be handled in future iteration.
 <u>[Back To Top](#table)</u>
 <hr/>
 ## Testing